startlaw-reps/brlaw_mcp_server/README.md

 [🇧🇷 Leia em português](README.br.md)

-A MCP (Model Context Protocol) server for agent-driven research on Brazilian law.
+A MCP (Model Context Protocol) server for agent-driven research on Brazilian law using official sources.

+## Foreword
+This server empowers models with scraping capacities, thus making research easier to anyone legitimately interested in Brazilian legal matters.

+This facility comes with a price: the risk of overloading the official sources' servers if misused.
+Please be sure to keep the load on the sources to a reasonable amount.

 ## Requirements